woocommerce/woocommerce/readme.txt

 * Fix - For logged in customers, pull default address fields from customer object, not session object, to avoid incorrect mixes of data. #22392
 * Performance - Prime caches when reading variations. #22587
 * Performance - Only include REST API classes and objects during `rest_api_init` hook. #22615
+* Performance - Improved how versioned transients are set/cleanup to avoid cron. #22511
 * Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945
 * Localization - Added US Minor Outlying Islands as states to avoid confusion with US. #22468
 * Localization - Dutch postcode validation. #22316